henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-core-telemetry.md

 that report, e.g., about past events of resource exhaustion will inform the YANG Client about the characteristics of the loss of Update Records.

-YANG Client:
+YANG Receiver:

-: Called a client in {{RFC8342}}, a YANG Client is the entity that can access YANG-defined data on a server, over some network management protocol.
+: A subset of clients as defined in {{RFC8342}}.
+A YANG Receiver is the entity that can receive and process -- in contrast to access, which is mandatory in order to create a subscription, but not mandatory in order to receive the corresponding telemetry stream -- YANG-defined data originating from a server, over some network management protocol.

-: YANG Client is a representation agnostic term.
+: YANG Receiver is a representation agnostic term.
 Specific network protocols that operate on YANG Servers via YANG Clients use representations, such as XML, JSON, or CBOR.